The uniform asymptotics for real double Hurwitz numbers with triple ramification I: the tropical correspondence: Introduction

-The particular problem which we study here is a generalization of the real double Hurwitz numbers.
-That is the real double Hurwitz number with $3$-cycles, \textit{i.e.} elements in $S_d$ with type $(3,1,\ldots,1)$.
-Real double Hurwitz numbers with $3$-cycles count the number of degree $d$ real ramified covers of $\cb\pb^1$ by genus $g$ real Riemann surfaces with ramification profiles $\lambda$, $\mu$ over $0$, $\infty$ respectively, and with ramification $(3,1,\ldots,1)$ over other branch points.
-Related studies of this problem were carried out in combinatorics mostly, that is counting the number of minimal transitive factorizations of a permutation $\sigma$ into $k$-cycles, where $k$ may be greater than $3$.
+Related studies of double Hurwitz numbers with triple ramification have primarily been conducted within the realm of combinatorics, that is, to count the number of minimal transitive factorizations of a permutation $\sigma$ into $3$-cycles and $2$-cycles.
 It is known \cite{dl-2015,irving-2009} that the number of minimal transitive factorizations of a permutation of type $(d)$ into $3$-cycles is $d^{\frac{d-3}{2}}$.
-Goulden and Jackson conjectured a differential equation about the generating function of the numbers of minimal transitive factorizations of a permutation \cite{gj-2000}.
+Goulden and Jackson conjectured a differential equation for the generating function of the numbers of minimal transitive factorizations of a permutation \cite{gj-2000}.
 To the best of our knowledge, a general answer to these related problems in combinatorics is still unclear.
-In the case that $k$-cycles are replaced by a more general analogue -- completed $k$-cycles, the answers to the above enumerative problems are the double Hurwitz numbers with completed cycles \cite{op-2006}.
-Double Hurwitz numbers with completed cycles were studied by Shadrin, Spitz, and Zvonkine via semi-infinite wedge formalism \cite{ssz-2012}, and they obtained the strong piecewise polynomiality and wall-crossing formula for double Hurwitz numbers with completed cycles.
+When $k$-cycles are generalized to completed $k$-cycles, the enumerative problems in question correspond to double Hurwitz numbers with completed cycles \cite{op-2006}.
+Double Hurwitz numbers with completed cycles were studied by Shadrin, Spitz, and Zvonkine via semi-infinite wedge formalism \cite{ssz-2012}, and they established the strong piecewise polynomiality and wall-crossing formula for these Hurwitz numbers.

-This motivates us to study real analogues of double Hurwitz numbers with $3$-cycles via tropical geometry attentively.
-Our goals are as follows. \begin{enumerate} \item Establish a correspondence between real double Hurwitz numbers with $3$-cycles and their tropical counterparts; \item Find an invariant which is a lower bound of real double Hurwitz numbers with $3$-cycles; \item Study the non-vanishing and asymptotics for the invariants. \end{enumerate}